cayrols/spd/README.md

 ## Remarks
 Some remarks:
 * For now, we do not parse automatically the command line, so we need to provide the name of the executable.
-* the flag --run must be the last one relative to pgdb
+* The flag --run must be the last one relative to pgdb

 ## Additional case